fbetteo/fbetteo-obsidian/splines.md

 Splines are fast to run due to arithmetic tricks and it's really clear about the smoothing applied.

-Kernel regression, although slower, is a simpler to program and results are more analyzable.
+Kernel regression, although slower, is  simpler to program and results are more analyzable.
 It's also easier to expand to multiple independent variables and to combinations of numerical and categorial variables.